leandrocastello/Harvest-recalls/README.md

 # Harvest-recalls
-This repository contains R code for the Linear Mixed Models constructed in Castello et al. (Year), **Memories of past harvests can estimate historical resource use**.
+This repository contains R code for the Linear Mixed Models constructed in Castello et al. (Year), Local knowledge reconstructs historical resource use.
 Journal name.
 Link to paper.

 The following R packages were used to analyze the data:
 ```